- Council on Aging

 - Farmers' Market Coupons from Highland Valley Elder Services

 - Brown Bag Delivery from the Food Bank

 - Using the Food Pantry at Easthampton Community Center

 Long Term Care

-Outreach staff may be able to assist with limited counseling about long term care options and provide information and refer you for assistance.
-For more information, call Highland Valley Elder Services for more information at 413-586-2000.
+Outreach staff may be able to assist with limited counseling about long term care options, provide information and refer you for assistance.
+For more information, call Highland Valley Elder Services for more information about Options Counseling: 413-586-2000.